abranch43/branchbot-deploy/README.md

 ---

-## ðŸŽ¯ What Happens When You Click Deploy?
+## 🎯 What Happens When You Click Deploy?

 - **Railway provisions:**
   - `branchberg-api` service (FastAPI backend)